RESEARCH STARTER

 Causes and Treatment

 The origins of psychopathy have long baffled scholars.
 Although it was once believed that social factors and environmental conditions were solely responsible for individuals’ development of psychopathy and psychopathic traits, leading researchers generally agree that biological and genetic factors play a large role in the process.
-Research has revealed, for example, that certain core psychopathic personality traits, such as impulsivity and callousness, are under significant genetic control.
+Research has revealed, for example, that certain core psychopathic personality traits, such as impulsivity and callousness, have a substantial heritable component.
 Evidence also suggests that brain abnormalities, such as problems with the amygdala, neuropsychological deficits, and a malfunctioning prefrontal cortex, may be important factors in the etiology of psychopathy.
 One study, published in 2013, tested the neural responses of eighty incarcerated male offenders to depictions of individuals undergoing intentional harm or displaying pain.
 Offenders who had scored high for psychopathy using standard measures displayed markedly different neural processes than did non-psychopathic offenders.

 Given the amount of death and destruction caused by psychopathic criminals, great interest exists in whether treatment programs can have any impact on the violent behavioral patterns evinced by psychopaths.
 In general, violent and aggressive psychopaths are extremely nonresponsive to treatment efforts.
 Although some rehabilitation programs have reported success in reducing aggressive behaviors among psychopaths, this appears to be the exception rather than the rule.
 Psychopaths in treatment settings are known for resisting treatment, manipulating staff members, and victimizing fellow patients.
 Psychopathic criminals often leave treatment programs before completion, and even those who successfully complete such programs tend to have extremely high rates of recidivism.
 Some experts have argued that the only way to control psychopathic offenders is through incarceration.
 However, researchers contend that if children with psychopathic traits receive help, they may improve.